TULiberalArts/Italian/pages/student-life.md

 - [APPLY NOW](https://studyabroad.temple.edu/sites/temple-rome-undergraduate-summer) <br>

 ## Tutoring
 Italian advanced students volunteer their time to help their peers enrolled in elementary Italian language courses.
-Tutors gain teaching experience, under the guidance of Italian full time faculty members.
+Tutors gain teaching experience, under the guidance of Italian full-time faculty members.

 ## Internships
-Each year 2-3 students are selected to serve as English Teaching Assistants via a paid internship in Lombardy, Italy through the [Study, Intercultural Training and Experience (SITE) Program](http://www.dickinson.edu/info/20126/italian_and_italian_studies/181/internshipjob_opportunities/2).
-Other internship opportunities include [The America-Italy Society (AIS) of Philadelphia](http://www.aisphila.org/) where a paid internship is offered for a summer archival, research, and writing project on its history and mission.
-The intern gains the opportunity to select historical documents, do research on the web, and prepare information to publish on the AIS website.
-The newly opened [History of Italian Immigration Museum](http://www.filitaliainternational.com/museum-main) in South Philadelphia also frequently seeks Italian students to intern in positions such as general museum assistance, museum office assistance and public relations.
+Experiential learning opportunities like internships are crucial to a well-rounded liberal arts education.
+Learn about [Italian internship opportunities](https://www.temple.edu/academics/degrees-programs/undegraduate-majors-minors/italian-major-ba-ital/careers-internships-opportunities).

 ## Awards and Scholarships
-The department of FGIS offers [Marthe Lavallée-Williams Study Abroad Scholarships & Grants](https://form.jotform.com/80604448772158) ranging from $2,000-8,000 to CLA undergraduate students in good academic standing.
-Assorted awards support language study in France or Italy for 1 semester, 1 academic year or 1 summer.
+The department offers Marthe Lavallée-Williams Study Abroad Scholarships & Grants](https://form.jotform.com/80604448772158) ranging from $2,000-$8,000 to College of Liberal Artsundergraduate students in good academic standing.
+Assorted awards support language study in Italy for one semester, one academic year or one summer.

 Scholarships available outside of the department are offered through organizations such as the [Coccia Foundation](http://www.cocciafoundation.org/), [National Italian-American Foundation](https://www.niaf.org/programs/scholarships/) and [Filitalia](http://www.filitaliainternational.com/?q=node/8).
 [Fulbright Scholarships](http://www.cies.org/) are also available through the United States Department of State Bureau of Educational and Cultural Affairs.

-For a complete list of departmental and college level awards and scholarships you may be eligible for, please visit the [College of Liberal Arts Awards and Scholarships](https://liberalarts.temple.edu/about-us/resources/awards-and-scholarships?field_awards_department_nid=4587&field_awards_academics_class_value=All) page.
+For a complete list of departmental and college level awards and scholarships you may be eligible for, please visit the [Italian Awards and Scholarships](https://www.temple.edu/academics/degree-programs/italian-major-la-ital-ba/cla-ug-scholarships-financial-aid) page.